Lung Transplant

 A lung transplant is surgery to remove one or both of your diseased lungs and give you one or two new healthy ones.
 The new lung may come from a deceased person, or part of a lung may come from a living donor.

 During the surgery, the doctor makes a cut (incision) in your chest.
 The doctor will cut off the blood vessels and airways that are connected to your damaged lung.
 Your old lung will be replaced with the healthy donor lung.
-Then the doctor will reattach the blood vessels and airways to your new lung.
+Then the blood vessels and airways to your new lung are reattached.
 If both lungs are being transplanted, they will be removed and then reattached one at a time.
-The doctor closes the incision with stitches that may dissolve on their own.
-Or the doctor may use staples that are removed about 1 to 3 weeks after surgery.
+The incision is closed with stitches that may dissolve on their own.
+Or staples may be used that are removed about 1 to 3 weeks after surgery.
 The incision will leave a scar that will fade with time.

-After surgery, the new lung should start to work right away.
-This can help you breathe more easily.
+After surgery, the new lung (or lungs) should start to work right away.
+This will help you breathe more easily.

 You will probably spend 1 to 3 weeks in the hospital.
 But it may take 2 to 3 months or longer for your energy to fully return.